Abhisooraj/Vending-machine/README.md

 # Vending-machine
 A common place to buy candy is from a machine.
 This Machine sells candies, chips, gum, and cookies.
-Vending Machine is selling products window.
 <h3>The program do the following actions:</h3>
 1. Show the customer the different products sold by the candy machine.
 <br/>2.
 Let the customer make the selection.